 Yes, without a shadow of a doubt!
 While we can’t expect kids to go on diets like adults do, limiting the amount of refined sugar is the best you can do for them.
 Kids need carbs for energy and growing nicely, and a balanced meal is all they need.
-Fruit and veggies have plenty of naturally occuring sugar, thus no need for extra one/
+Fruit and veggies have plenty of naturally occurring sugar, thus no need for extra one.

 My banana muffins have absolutely no refined sugar added, not even brown one, which people swear is healthier (is it, though?), and I did not sweeten them with honey or maple sugar either.
 If you really want to go for honey though, please be mindful that honey is a big no no for children under one year, but the older kids can safely consume it.

 But they are just perfect if you choose a well-ripen banana which is naturally sweet.
 Mash it with a fork, and add it to the other ingredients, and you get the best muffins ever.

 As a grown-up I might think they are not sweet enough for my taste, but that’s because I am so used to the sweet taste, where a baby can’t tell the difference.
 You can add any pieces of fruit to the muffins, nuts or seeds for extra goodness (again, careful with bigger pieces of nuts, as kids can choke on them).

 How TO make healthy banana muffins

 As with all muffins, there is one big tip when it comes to great taste and texture.

 - DO NOT overbeat the batter, the muffins will become too dense and unlikely to rise as nicely.

 In a bowl, sift the flour, add the baking powder and mix.
 Beat the egg until foamy, add the yogurt and cooled melted butter, vanilla extract (if you use) and gently fold everything together.